also available in 2017

-Lancaster’s joint French Studies and History degree is taught by the Department of European Languages and Cultures in conjunction with the Department of History.
-French Studies ranks 4th in the Complete University Guide 2017 and History 7th in the Guardian University guide 2017.
+Lancaster’s joint French Studies and History degree is taught by the Department of Languages and Cultures in conjunction with the Department of History.
+French Studies is ranked 2nd in the Times and Sunday Times Good University Guide 2017 and 7th in the Guardian University Guide 2017 for History.

 Your French Studies programme gives you the opportunity to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In History, you will develop your critical abilities studying modules in British, European and American world history.

 Your first year comprises an exploration of the French language and its cultural context as well as the core History module ‘From Medieval to Modern: History and Historians’.
 Alongside this, you can choose the History module ‘People, Places, and the Past’ or a minor subject from another department.

 Building on your language skills in Year 2, you will study the culture, politics and history of the French-speaking world in more depth, as well as selecting modules which are international in scope and promote a comparative understanding of Europe and beyond.
 You will combine these with the core module, ‘The Nature and Practice of History’, and select options such as ‘A History of Paris, c.
 1730 to the Present’ or ‘Three Colours, One Flag, One Empire: the French Colonial World, 1791-1962’.